Alon Harazi

 Alon Harazi (אלון חרזי; born February 13, 1971) is a retired Israeli footballer and currently the Israel youth team assistant manager.

+Life and career

 Harazi finished his career during the season of 2009/2010 as captain and the most veteran player at Maccabi Haifa.
 He came to the club in 1990 at the age of 18 from a third Division team.
-Began as a striker in Hakoah Ramat Gan youth teams and in there senior squad but at his late career played in defensive roles, mostly as a central defender or right back.
+He began as a striker in Hakoah Ramat Gan youth teams and in there senior squad but at his late career played in defensive roles, mostly as a central defender or right back.